 - Mancos State Park offers 32 sites; no electrical hook-ups.

 - Mesa Verde National Park has a whopping 267 campsites at Morefield Campground.
 There is also a full service village featuring an RV dump site, all-you-can-eat pancake breakfasts, and complimentary showers.

 - Hovenweep has a very nice 31-site campground with breathtaking views.

 - Primitive car camping is permitted on many BLM roads in the Canyons of the Ancients.

-- Nearby by Mancos State Park offers a large lake open to fishing and boating year round.
+- Nearby Mancos State Park offers a large lake open to fishing and boating year-round.

 - McPhee Reservoir to the north near Dolores has boating and fishing.
 It’s the second largest lake in Colorado behind Blue Mesa Reservoir.

 - Totten Lake is a small reservoir just east of downtown that is stocked with pike, largemouth bass, and catfish.